dejanu/linux/README.md

 `bash $ps -x` = display all processes that do not run on terminals

 -----------------------------------------------------------------------------------------------------------------------------

+**pid** and **lock** files:

+- pid files are written by some programs to record their process ID while they are **starting**.
+(Apache HTTPD may write its main process number to a pid file)
+- daemons needs the pid of the scripts that are currently running in the background to send them so called signals.
+Daemons uses the `TERM` signal to tell the script to exit when you issue a stop command.
+- the usual location of pid files is `/var/run/`
+- usage for pid files `cat filename.pid | xargs kill`

 Library modules "a way" for programs to share code.

 >> man hier % view the file system hierachy